Train of Tomorrow: Dining car Sky View

 Dining car Sky View (Pullman plan number 7556) could accommodate 52 people in three different dining rooms.
 It sat 24 in its main dining room, 18 in its dome, and 10 in its reserve private dining room beneath the dome.
 It was both the first dome diner to be built and the first diner of any kind with an all-electric kitchen.
 At its front end, the car featured the crew's toilet, an icemaker, and food storage accessible from the kitchen.
-The kitchen covered roughly the first third of the car, and it entirely constructed of stainless steel and featured a pan floor made of the anti-slip material Martex.
+The kitchen covered roughly the first third of the car, and it was entirely constructed of stainless steel and featured a pan floor made of the anti-slip material Martex.
 The kitchen featured a wide array of electric appliances, including a frozen food locker, a General Electric (GE) broiler, a GE garbage disposal unit, three GE ranges, a Hobart dishwasher, a hot table, a water heater, a Hotpoint fry kettle, a KitchenAid mixer, three ovens, plate warmers, and Pullman-Standard refrigerators with mechanics made by Frigidaire.
 The kitchen also featured long counter spaces, a pastry board, a sink, and storage lockers.

 Under the dome, and adjoining to the kitchen, was the car's pantry, where salads and desserts were made and where the waiters picked up food for passengers.
 The pantry also featured a dumbwaiter that connected to the dining room in the dome.
 Also beneath the dome was the reserve private dining room, a small dining area designed to accommodate small groups or families.
 It had two tables with two-person benches on either side, as well as two loose chairs that could be added to the ends of the tables to give each a capacity of five people, or ten for the entire room.

 In the dome, an off-center aisle allowed for four-person booths on one side and two-person booths on the other.
 At the front end of the dome was a waiter's station that included the dumbwaiter along with a Cory coffee warmer, an ice well, a refrigerator, a sink, and a toaster.
 At the base of the staircase to the dome was the steward's room as well as a locker for supplies and a desk.
 The main dining room also featured an off-center aisle, dividing square tables with four chairs on one side from triangular tables with two chairs on the other.
 The rear end of the car included a crew locker, an electrical locker, and a linen locker.